Kubernetes: running Minikube locally on Ubuntu using KVM

 Install kvm2 drivers

 Minikube leverages Docker Machine to manage the Kubernetes VM so that it benefits from the driver plugin architecture of Docker Machine.
-This requires that we install the KVM2 driver maintained by minikube team.
+This requires that we install the KVM2 driver maintained by Minikube team.

 # make sure official dependencies are already installed